-- Subjects who commit have higher measured present bias - However, as usual, hard to get people to pay for commitment
+- Subjects who commit have higher measured present bias - However, as usual, hard to get people to pay for commitment - Also note that many people chose commitment in money treatment, when no present bias

-- Is the fact that present bias agents won't pay for commitment a sign of a lack of sophistication? - Not really - Technically: violation of sophistication is paying to add an option which you then do not use - Intuitively: Maybe present bias is not due to non-exponential discounting - Do we have other evidence for lack of sophistication?
+- Is the fact that present bias agents won't pay for commitment a sign of a lack of sophistication? - Not really - Technically: violation of sophistication is paying to add an option which you then do not use - Intuitively: Maybe present bias is not due to other factors e.g. non-exponential discounting - Do we have other evidence for lack of sophistication?